BLCM/BLCMods/Borderlands 2 mods/osetor74/Oselands/OselandsChangelog.md

 			- Accessory_None can't spawn on Blue rarity Unique guns anymore (as well as the Longbow and the Infinity)

 			- Bayonets now function similarly to shotguns' "General Boost" accessory, and the original shotgun accessory was replaced with something else.
-They still retain the +50% Melee Damage boost.
+They still retain the +0.5x Melee Damage boost.
+			  Bayonets now also passively increase your movement speed by 15% while holding them.

 			- Bullet Speed and Accuracy accessories were generally combined into one, and they all have additional fire rate at the cost of a small amount of reload speed (i.e Flying for dahl SMGs or swift for vladof ARs)